-After the many times of Bangladesh Constitution amendment The necessity of public interest litigation in Bangladesh going to a good sign.
+After the many times of Bangladesh Constitution amendment, The necessity of public interest litigation in Bangladesh going to be a good sign.

-After all, the basic demand and more times in all country raises some issues which going to public interest litigation.
+After all, the basic demand and more times in all country raise some issues which going to public interest litigation.

-In day by day PIL (Public Interest Litigation) rate would be high.
-To ensure the justice and administrative conduct the PIL is most important in Bangladesh.
+Day by day, PIL (Public Interest Litigation) rate would be high.
+To ensure justice and administrative conduct the PIL is most important in Bangladesh.